Welcome to the office of the Assessor

 - PO BOX J, Shelton, WA 98584

-- 07/01/2021 - New - As of July 1st, 2021, the UNCERTIFIED 2022 assessed values are available online at our website and are subject to change.
+- 08/05/2022 - New - As of August 8th, 2022, the UNCERTIFIED 2023 assessed values are available online at our website and are subject to change.
 You will receive a corrected Notice of Value if your value is corrected due to new construction, destroyed property, manifest error, segregation or sales review.
-These are based upon property values as of January 1, 2021 and will be used when calculating property tax obligations payable in 2022.
+These are based upon property values as of January 1, 2022 and will be used when calculating property tax obligations payable in 2023.
+The Assessor is required by state law to appraise property at 100% of market value.
+Please call or come in with questions or concerns.

 Mason County Assessor